Ilkka-LBL/Consensus/README.md

 # A single package for accessing Nomis, Open Geography Portal, TfL Open Data Hub, and more
 ---
 ## New name
 The package previously known as LBLDataAccess has now been rebranded as Consensus.
 The package aims to create a single pipeline from Open Geography Portal to Nomis and other UK public data APIs.
-Currently, there are seven modules:
+Currently, there are six modules:
 1. EsriConnector (extendable module to connect to ESRI FeatureServers);
-2. OGP (Open Geography Portal connector that inherits from EsriConnector, enabling downloading any dataset from Open Geography Portal and building a lookup table);
-3. TFL (TfL Open Data Hub connector that inherits from EsriConnector, enabling downloads)
+2. EsriServers, which contains two built-in servers that rely on Esri ArcGIS REST API: OpenGeography (Open Geography Portal connector) and TFL (TfL Open Data Hub connector);
-2. Nomis (API tool to download data from www.nomisweb.co.uk);
+3. Nomis (API tool to download data from www.nomisweb.co.uk);
-3. GeocodeMerger (a graph theory-based tool that helps with downloading and merging multiple tables from Open Geography Portal);
+4. GeocodeMerger (a graph theory-based tool that helps with downloading and merging multiple tables from Open Geography Portal);
+5. LG Inform Plus API (can only be used if your institution is a subscriber); and
-4. LocalMerger (a local version of GeocodeMerger designed to help you with building a DuckDB database from an assortment of local files based on shared column names); and
+6. LocalMerger (a local version of GeocodeMerger designed to help you with building a DuckDB database from an assortment of local files based on shared column names) - this has not yet been fully implemented.
-5. LG Inform Plus API (can only be used if your institution is a subscriber).

 ### TODO and help needed:
 1. The next stage in the development is to create a DuckDB database cache backend that is searched before a query to Open Geography Portal is made and extended with every new call of `FeatureServer` class.
 Likewise, this database could be made use of to build a local storage of Nomis and other APIs.
 2. Implement geometry search for Open Geography Portal.
+3. Create tests for LocalMerger and improve its functionality.
-3. Add more APIs, for instance ONS, EPC, MetOffice.
+4. Add more APIs, for instance ONS, EPC, MetOffice.
 Easy wins would be to add more ESRI servers as they can be easily plugged in with the EsriConnector class (see how it is done with TFL module, for instance).
-4. Improve GeocodeMerger.py by adding the ability to choose additional nodes in the graph so that the graph is guided through these columns.
+5. Improve GeocodeMerger.py by adding the ability to choose additional nodes in the graph so that the graph is guided through these columns.
-5. Clean up code - currently most files fail flake8.
+:strike:6.
+Clean up code - currently most files fail flake8.
 I have relaxed the conditions to ignore PEP8:E501 and PEP8:E402
-6. Improve documentation.
+7. Improve documentation.
+This will be a forever job.
-7. Add more test cases and examples.
+8. Add more test cases and examples.

 ### Purpose
 The main purpose of this Python package is to allow easier navigation of the NOMIS API and easier collection of GSS geocodes from ONS Open Geography Portal.
 The GSS geocodes are necessary for selecting the right tables in the NOMIS API, which can otherwise be very difficult to navigate.